mobidata-bw/x2gbfs/docs/mappings/fleetster_gbfs_2.3_mapping.md

 ### system_information.json

 System information is manually extracted from the providers homepage.
-Only the real configuration in [config/deer.json](../../config/deer.json) is relevant.

-Note: According to fleetster/deer, currently no rental_app uri's exist.
+Note: According to fleetster, currently no rental_app uri's exist.

 ### vehicle_types.json

-fleetster API has no explicit endpoint for vehicle types, so the need to be collected from vehicle’s information.
+fleetster API has no explicit endpoint for vehicle types, so they need to be collected from vehicle’s information.
 The vehicles endpoint returns an array, each element is a vehicle, only vehicles meeting the following conditions are considered:

 * `vehicle['active'] is True`